Halo-Lab/kickin/README.md

 We do not recommend to install CLI globally.
 Instead use [npx](https://docs.npmjs.com/cli/v7/commands/npx) to initialize project.

+> The minimal required version of NodeJS is **12.17.0**.
+The reason is that CLI is built on ES module system that is native for a JavaScript world for now.

 ### Using

 `kickin` is a simple command that can accept name of the project and it will be place, where your code will live.
 If you already have one, then you can invoke command from inside and get your environment.